simsmile123/personal-site-main/src/data/about.md

 # Intro

 I'm Simrith.
-I love all things tech, beauty, and fun.
+I'm studying computer science at Purdue!

 # Some history

 <!-- - My parents are from Bihar.
 Their honeymoon was Washington D.C., and five years later, they had my older brother.
 Three years after that, they were BLESSED with twins--Amrith and Me, Simrith. -->

 - I have older sibings.
-Sibling rivalry led me to try many sports (Gymnastics, Swimming, Ballet, Running), and to excel in coursework from a young age (specifically math)
+Sibling rivalry led me to try many sports (Gymnastics, Swimming, Ballet, Running), and to excel in coursework from a young age (specifically math).

-- We visited India, our parent's home many times!
+- We visit India, which is where my parents are from, many times!

-- In the summer of 2018, I joined Mathcounts competitions.
-Found out I had a knack for math.
+- In the summer of 2018, I joined Mathcounts competitions, and found out I had a knack for math.

-- In eighth grade, I made a life-alterating decision to attend a public magnet high school called Thomas Jefferson High School for science and technology.
+- In eighth grade, I made a life-alterating decision to attend a public magnet high school called Thomas Jefferson High School for Science and Technology.

 - Delayed learning computer science for as long as I could.
-Took my first course during the summer of the COVID19 pandemic!
+Took my first course during the summer of the COVID-19 pandemic!

 - After AP Computer Science A, I took Artificial Intelligence and Mobile and Web Development.
 Learned that a lot of knowledge transfers between programming languages, but I was disappointed to be in a class consisting of 5 girls and 29 boys.
 The next year, I took Computer Vision and Neuroscience Research Lab.